 Lime recommendations for more than one target pH are listed for some crops to make allowances for alternate management practices.
 Cation exchange capacity calculations are based on only one target pH in any case (see Cation Exchange Capacity, below).
-If the lime requirement to reach a target pH is more than 6000 pounds per acre, a split application will be recommended over two or more years to adjust the pH gradually and avoid possible nutrient balance problems.
-If lime is to be topdressed, application should be limited to 2000 pounds per acre in any one year.
+If the lime requirement to reach a target pH is more than 125 lb per 1000 sq. ft., a split application will be recommended over two or more years to adjust the pH gradually and avoid possible nutrient balance problems.
+If lime is to be topdressed, application should be limited to 100 lb per 1000 sq. ft. in any one year.

-An optimum pH should automatically result in an optimum calcium level if the pH has been adjusted using lime.
+Lime is also the primary source of calcium.
+An optimum pH should automatically result in an adequate calcium level if the pH has been adjusted using lime.
 The lime recommendation is usually the only recommendation made to adjust the soil calcium level.

-IMPORTANT NOTE: If you have applied lime or liming material within six months prior to taking your soil sample, it probably has not completely reacted yet.
-The soil pH level which we report to you should continue to rise, even without further lime application.
+IMPORTANT NOTE: If you have applied lime or liming material within six months prior to taking your soil sample, it probably has not yet completely reacted.
+The soil pH level that we report to you should continue to rise, even without further lime application.
 To correct for this, subtract any recent lime application from our lime recommendation(s) and apply only this reduced amount.